 Yesterday and the day before that I felt the first effects, I believe, of my Internet detox.

-To reiterate: No internet, except 15 min of mail in the morning, two quick news checks and perhaps looking for another blog to comment on.
+No internet, except 15 min of mail in the morning, two quick news checks and perhaps looking for another blog to comment on.

 +What is absolutely necessary for work, of course – but nothing else.… Read more